We earn a commission if you make a purchase, at no additional cost to you.

 This continued its meteoric rise in popularity, receiving a nomination for Song of the Year.

-Jason also earned Best Male Pop Vocal Performance for this song at the fifty-first Grammy Awards.
+Jason also earned Best Male Pop Vocal Performance at the fifty-first Grammy Awards for this song.

 Although the song is in the key of B; you can use easier chord shapes from the key of G by putting your capo on the fourth fret.